archivesunleashed/aut-docs/docs/filters-df.md

 ## Has Dates

-Filters or keeps all data that does or does not match the date(s) specified.
+Filters or keeps all data that does or does not match the timestamps or date patterns specified.

 ### Scala DF